TheHelias/Librarian/README.md

 # Local-Library
-A library application developed using express
+A library management system developed using express and pug